Speed awareness courses CANCELLED – but you must double-check

-Speed awareness and associated driving courses are being delayed in the wake of the coronavirus outbreak.
-This follows the suspension of driving and theory tests that we reported yesterday.
+Speed awareness courses have been postponed amid coronavirus fears.
+This follows news of the suspension of driving and theory tests that we first reported last week.

-So far, we’ve only had it confirmed that courses in Norfolk will be cancelled.
-It’s definitely worth contacting your local authority, therefore, if you are booked in for a speed awareness course.
-Don’t simply turn up on the day.
+The UK Road Offender Education (UKROEd), which operates the speed awareness courses on behalf of the police, has suspended all classroom based courses for an initial period of 12 weeks, from 9am on Friday 20 March 2020.

-As well as speed awareness, Norfolk Road Safety will not be hosting its What’s Driving Us, Motorway Awareness, Ride or Safe and Considerate Driving courses for the next 12 weeks.
+In a statement, UKROEd said: “This is the right thing to do to help protect individual’s health and reduce the risk associated with a wider spread of the virus.”

 “We are working hard with police forces during this time and would ask that you please bear with us until we have further information regarding future bookings.”